 In 1998, seeking to learn more about the use of lighting within the industry, I began working with Jim Sultan, a prominent San Diego lighting designer.
 Not only was Jim highly experienced and very talented, he was extremely generous with his knowledge.
 As a lighting design professor at the New School of Architecture in downtown San Diego, he devoted his professional life to instructing up-and-coming architects, as well as appearing at lighting conferences around the country.
 As his assistant, I learned a tremendous amount from the hands on commercial and residential lighting design projects.
 I learned the importance of detailed documentation through lighting plans and technical calculation lighting worksheets.
 Working with him not only provided me the invaluable field applications but also the opportunity to deepen my theoretical understanding of lighting.

 This experience brought forward in me a desire to specialize specifically within lighting design and in 2000 I opened my own design studio located in Encinitas, CA. My business, as well as knowledge, has continued to grow over the years thanks to these early educational experiences, in the field, and in the design room.

 The impact of light on space has forever changed how I approach each project I work on.
 Every lighting design I undertake is absolutely unique due to the interplay of innumerable factors that will impact the effect of light on the specific space.
 I understand and advocate the importance of working as a unit with the other designers on every project, from concept to completion.
-Additionally, because I have also found that many within this industry have not had the opportunity to learn about the significant impact of light on space, I am following in the footsteps of my former mentor, Jim Sultan and have teamed up with a trade only showroom, teaching 12 week courses for interior designers in the art and science of lighting design.
+Additionally, because I have also found that many within this industry have not had the opportunity to learn about the significant impact of light on space, I am following in the footsteps of my former mentor, Jim Sultan and teach interior designers in the art and science of lighting design.
 I plan to bring to the forefront a greater understanding and appreciation of the powerful impact that light can have on space.